 - help participants develop increased competence and confidence as facilitators of learning

 - provide resources to assist participants with their ongoing practice of professional reflection

 - offer opportunity for participants to establish partnerships with colleagues from other disciplines

 Date & Location

-We anticipate another ISW program will be held in the reading week of fall term 2020.
+We anticipate another ISW program will be held in the reading week of winter term 2021.